 My family has eaten a lot of gluten-free pizza over the years, and our favorite pizza to get delivered is MOD pizza!
 It’s a great place for the family since they have multiple sizes, so everyone can order exactly what they want!

 What Restaurants Have the Best Gluten-Free Pizza?

-Eating out with a gluten sensitivity can be hard.
+Eating out with gluten sensitivity can be hard.
 Thankfully many restaurants are becoming more accommodating by offering a gluten-free menu.
-Below are my top three favorite chain restaurants you can enjoy a delicious gluten-free pizza pie when dining out with family and friends.
+Below are my top three favorite chain restaurants where you can enjoy a delicious slice of gluten-free pizza while dining with family and friends.

 BJ’s Restaurant and Brewhouse

 BJ’s Restaurant and Brewhouse has a gluten-free pizza crust that is anything but boring.
 It has the perfect amount of spices mixed in that brings the same (and maybe even more) flavor than a regular crust.
 All of the sauces, cheese, and toppings at BJ’s are gluten-free, except for the meatballs, so you can customize the pizzas to your liking!
 Additionally, BJ’s avoids cross-contamination in the kitchen, so these pizzas are celiac-approved.

 California Pizza Kitchen is another great restaurant to indulge in a gluten-free pizza!
 They use a cauliflower crust that contains egg and dairy, so it wouldn’t be suitable for a vegan.
 They also use a certified gluten-free crust and ingredients, so anyone with celiac would be safe to eat here!
 CPK also offers kid’s sized gluten-free pizzas.